Global Headquarters of International Bridges to Justice

 Andrew Ozanian – Program Management and Development Associate

 Andrew Ozanian was called to the U.K. bar at Middle Temple, having completed both undergraduate and masters law degrees at the University of Manchester.
 His desire to pursue a career protecting Human Rights has led him to the city of Geneva where he is continuing to specialise in the prevention of investigative torture.
 Previously, Andrew has worked at the International Criminal Tribunal for Former Yugoslavia (ICTY) where he assisted the prosecution of those accused of war crimes during the Yugoslav conflicts.
 Andrew has also spent time in Georgia U.S.A where he worked for Georgia Capital Defenders, assisting the preparation of capital trials and defending prisoners’ rights on death row.

-Marie assists in the development, implementation, monitoring and evaluation of IBJ’s programs.
+Marie assists in the development, implementation, monitoring and evaluation of IBJ’s programs, with a focus on programs in Burundi, Rwanda, DR Congo and Sri Lanka.
 Marie is from the UK and has a background in law.
 She has a keen interest in human rights issues and humanitarian law, and has spent time volunteering in refugee camps in the north of France.

 Theo Forbath – Technology Strategy Adviser to IBJ